-The quintessential American comfort soup on a wintry New England day!
-Whether you call it “chowdah” or chowder, whether you are from New England or San Francisco, this delicious creamy chowder packed with fresh clams is tasty and filling.
-Our low carb version will rival any you find at “Ye Olde Union Oyster House” in Boston or on Pier 39 in San Francisco!
+Low Carb Clam Chowder is the quintessential American comfort soup on a wintry New England day!
+Whether you call it “chowdah” or chowder, whether you are from New England or San Francisco, this delicious creamy Low Carb Clam Chowder packed with fresh clams is tasty and filling.
+Our Keto version will rival any you find at “Ye Olde Union Oyster House” in Boston or on Pier 39 in San Francisco!
 How is that for a boast?

 On this July 4th, as our nation celebrates Independence Day, foodies need to remember that the Battle of Bunker Hill was actually fought for “chowder,” or at least by those who dined on the clam-laden soup.
 Daniel Webster, a true patriot, was a regular consumer.
 Herman Melville, the author of “Moby Dick,” devoted an entire chapter to clam chowder!

-Years ago, Chris came across a wonderful clam chowder recipe.
+Years ago, I came across a wonderful clam chowder recipe.
 It was rich in potatoes, full of minced clams, and with a flavor of bacon that delighted the taste buds.
-It became a staple of our diet.
+The soup became a staple of our diet.
 It froze well and warmed many a cold wintry day when we lived in Pittsburgh.
-But, the potatoes are gone with our new low-carb lifestyle.
+But, the potatoes are gone with our new Keto lifestyle.
 Adjustments have been made and we offer the recipe below as a tasty alternative to the original.

 Bacon, minced clams with plenty of juice, a stick of butter, and heavy cream are the basic ingredients to make our clam chowder.
 Seasonings consist of “Old Bay,” Worcestershire sauce, celery salt, and our signature sherry for a full flavor.
 We garnish with bacon crumbles and smoked paprika for added flavor and presentation.